abinit/abinit/doc/tutorial/eph4isotc.md

     ```

-Also the DOS in the region around the Fermi level plays a very important role when discussing
+The value of the DOS at the Fermi level plays a very important role when discussing
 superconducting properties.
 Actually this is one of the quantities that should be subject to convergence studies with respect to the $\kk$-grid
 before embarking on DFPT calculations.